-Best of all, it requires no fancy footwork to get this dish to the table.
-You can use whatever greens are in season or that you prefer.
-The trick to this dish is to cut your greens into small slices (or chiffonade as the fancy folks say).
+Best of all, it doesn’t require any fancy footwork to get this dish to the table.
+You can use whatever greens are in season.
+Or, use a combination of greens.
+The trick to this dish is to cut your greens into small slices ( or chiffonade as the fancy folks say).
 A good chef’s knife comes in handy for this task.
 I use one like this

 Drizzle these babies with a little hot pepper vinegar and serve them up with a slice of warm cornbread (vegan of course), some beans (that have been thumping on the stove…NOT FROM A CAN) and fresh, sliced tomatoes and you’ve got yourself a meal fit for a king!
 YOU KNOW HOW WE DO!!